EmilyForeacre/Portfolio/README.md

 This project involves researching and presenting an R package that was not covered in class.
 I explored the package’s purpose, demonstrated its key functions, and applied it to a real dataset to illustrate practical use cases.
 The project includes a slide presentation explaining the package’s features and an R script with working examples.

 The assignment highlights my ability to explore new R tools, communicate new concepts effectively, and provide hands-on examples of the concepts.
 <br></br>
+### Data Mining

+This project involves re-analyzing a dataset from a prerequisite course using R. I built a final model and generated additional insights or visualizations, translating previous analyses done in Python into R. The project demonstrates reproducible data analysis, model-building, and effective use of R for statistical modeling and visualization.

+<br></br>
 # Matlab